bertonfederico/k8_healtcare_cluster/README.md

 A Kubernetes cluster can be deployed using virtual machines on a standard laptop.
 Specifically, two Linux VMs can be created: one as the Master node and the other as the Worker node.
 The Master node oversees the entire cluster, coordinating the various services.
 Its key functions include:
 - **API Server**: Handles incoming requests (via REST API) and serves as the primary interface for interacting with the cluster.
 - **etcd**: Stores cluster configuration data in a distributed and consistent manner.
-It acts as Kubernetes' "database."
+It acts as Kubernetes' database.
 - **Controller Manager**: Runs controllers that monitor the cluster's state and ensure it matches the desired state (for example, it manages pod replication).
 - **Scheduler**: Determines which node should run a new Pod, considering factors like available resources, affinity, and more.
 The Worker node is responsible for actually running the applications in the form of containers.
 Its main functions include: